arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-21-typography-experiments.md

-Russian language has a clear distinction between vowels and consonants &mdash; so it is more suitable to experiments. (vowel letter can't produce consonant sound and vice versa)
+Russian language has a clear distinction between vowels and consonants &mdash; so it is more suitable for experiments. (a vowel letter can't produce a consonant sound and vice versa)

-Additional observation is that in some cases seeing just consonants is (almost) enough to read contents if you know the context.
+An additional observation is that in some cases seeing just consonants is (almost) enough to read the content if you know the context.
-Let's move vowels out of main line so that one could read only when necessary.
+Let's move vowels out of the main line so that one could read only when necessary.
 Here is an example fragment from Winnie the Pooh that uses this strange writing:

 <pre id="pre-supped">